News blog by: Dean, Manager, YourLocalCinema (and profoundly deaf film fan).

 We rounded up supporters to help and began building a grass-roots, sociable outreach initiative to help deaf children to socialise at cinemas with their families and friends.
 Over three years we built up a UK nationwide database - a ready-made audience of thousands of people interested in captioned cinema screenings.
 We hoped to one day introduce them to a vast network of accessible UK cinemas and supply of accessible films.

 Everyone was aware that captions had been provided for 'at home' viewing for decades.
 It was known that children of all ages, including pre-school, and those with language-based learning disabilities, could benefit from on-screen captions.
-It's a fact that captions improve foundational reading and literacy skills, such as phonics, word recognition, vocabulary acquisition, listening comprehension and fluency.
+It's a fact that captions/subtitles improve foundational reading and literacy skills, such as phonics, word recognition, vocabulary acquisition, listening comprehension and fluency.

 It seemed wrong that compared to TV, cinema was way behind in this area of accessibility.
 It was clear to us that captioned children's films at cinemas could boost literacy skills in a fun and engaging way.
 Children's films, with less challenging vocabulary, would be ideal for providing the literacy benefits of reading, while listening and watching.
 Most children's films include songs, and as children like to sing along to songs and are curious to know the song lyrics, reading skills are practiced subconsciously.